More about: 11 Reina Sofia Museum Best Artworks

 9. Sonia de Klamery, by Hermen Anglada Camarasa

-Hermen Anglada Camarasa was a modernist painter born in Barcelona recognized for depicting the scenes that inspired him in his many travels and for his style of contrasts between light and shadow and bright and dark colors.
-In this sense, his work, or rather, his most famous works are Sonia de Klamery.
+Hermen Anglada Camarasa was a modernist painter born in Barcelona, renowned for depicting scenes that inspired him during his numerous travels and for his style of contrasts between light and shadow and bright and dark colors.
+In this sense, his most famous work, or rather works, are those of Sonia de Klamery.
+I say works in the plural because the author depicted this figure in two different paintings with two different poses, reclining and standing.

-- Location: Room 201.02 of the Reina Sofia.
+- Location: Room 201.02 of the Reina Sofía Museum.

 10. Lola, by Antonio Saura

-11. Cards and dice, by Georges Braque
+11. Naipes y dados (Cards and Dice), by Georges Braque

-The canvas of Cards and Dice is a representation of the games of chance of the time and has the value of being one of the last works of Georges in which he shares aesthetics with Picasso.
-The painting represents different games of chance such as cards and dice in an oval on a table with a complex composition.
+The canvas Cards and Dice is a representation of the games of chance of the time and is significant as one of Georges' last works in which he shares an aesthetic with Picasso.
+You can see it if you book your ticket to the Reina Sofía Museum.

-- Location: Room 204.01 of the Reina Sofia.
+- Location: Room 204.01 of the Reina Sofía.